 Always expect the unexpected!
 Smart employers managing shifts will make sure they have a plan for unplanned absences.
 Employees may need last-minute time-off for sick days, heavy traffic, etc. In addition to having guidelines about how employees can swap shifts and request time-off in advance, businesses also need plans for last-minute replacements.
 In industries where it is vital to always have a full staff, employers may ask employees to be on-call one day a week, ready to come in if something should come up.
-They can offer bonus pay to workers called in last minute.
+They can offer bonus pay to workers called in at the last minute.

 If you already have a shift management system up and running, we have some tips to make it even better.